SECURIoTESIGN/SECURIoTESIGN/SecD4CLOUDMOBILEv1.1/TEST_SPECIFICATION.md

 </table>

-In order to avoid *Malware as a Service, Eavesdropping, Botnets* attacks, the following security tests should be perform.
+In order to avoid or prevent *Malware as a Service, Side-Channel and Botnets* attacks, the following security tests should be performed.

 <table class="tg">